jlafosse/jquery-hijack/README.md

  1. Data attributes take precedence over options passed as object args
  2. Options set directly on link & form tags take precendence over parent options.
  3. If hijack() is called on the same element more than once, any new options/data will overwrite previous settings.
-You can prevent this behaviour by setting the option canRehijack:false.
+You can prevent this behaviour by setting the option canOverwrite:false.

 Events
 ======